marc-najera-JWAAgQSbq44-unsplash.jpg

 — Prince William

-What organisations can expect to get from the programme
+What organisations can expect to see after their male leaders experience this programme

-A coaching focus on building capacity to take daily action to improve gender relations and exceed KPIs/OKRs will occur when male leaders shift from feelings of overwhelm and burnout to feeling expansive, energised and resourced.
+A coaching focus on building capacity by connecting to new sources of energy will support male leaders to shift from feelings of overwhelm and burnout to feeling expansive, energised and resourced, which they then pass on helping their teams to do the same.

-A coaching focus on clearer alignment with heartfelt connection to something greater will help male leaders move themselves and their teams from feeling disconnected or disenfranchised to being anchored in the highest values and instincts.
+A coaching focus on clearer alignment and openhearted connection to something greater will help male leaders move themselves and their teams from feeling disconnected or disenfranchised, to being anchored in both their own highest values and the values and culture of the business.

 How to enroll